 Something else to teach your children how to stay safe is what to do if they ever lose you when out and about.
 This can happen at any age, and it is down to your teachings as to how your children handle it.
 There are plenty of stories about children wandering off in shopping malls or getting lost in supermarkets or on crowded streets.

 A great tip is to teach them to speak to a member of staff if they ever get separated from you or their carer.
 When you enter a store, show them what the staff members look like and how to identify them.
-If they wear a uniform, then it will be much easier to spot them amongst all the other customers.
+If they wear a uniform, then it will be much easier to spot them among all the other customers.
 Older children can be taught about meeting points if they get split up.
 For example, if you are out and about and there is a fountain or a particular shop, then this can be your meeting point.
 Tell them to go there and wait for you as soon as they realize they have lost you.

 Teach children how to stay safe online

 Another thing to be aware of and make your children aware of is online bullying and games that can endanger them.
 We live in a digital world, and we need to make sure that our children are using a safe internet for kids.
-There has been a lot of talks lately about dangerous TikTok challenges that can put your children’s life at risk.
+There has been a lot of talk lately about dangerous TikTok challenges that can put your children’s life at risk.
 Social media apps have age restrictions on them for a reason, and it is important to stick to these.
-If your children are suffering from peer pressure, then they may be pestering you to allow them to join these sites.
+If your children suffer from peer pressure, they may be pestering you to allow them to join these sites.
 Don’t give in and stand your ground; your children will be better off without them until they are older.

 Cyberbullying is extremely prevalent these days; it is important your children don’t take great offence to what is being said to them.
 Unfortunately, it doesn’t just end when your children leave the school gates behind.
 There are many good reasons why children should have a phone, tablet or laptop, but if they do, then ensure you are open and honest with them about what can happen.
 Dangers can come from chat rooms, social media sites, or their so-called friends at school.
 If you have access to these tech devices, then you can continually monitor what is happening in your child’s life.